1986 Alberta general election

 The 1986 Alberta general election was held on May 8, 1986, to elect members of the Legislative Assembly of Alberta.
+The Alberta Progressive Conservatives were re-elected to a majority of seats, this time under a new leader, Don Getty.

-Peter Lougheed, who had created the modern Alberta Progressive Conservatives, led it to power in 1971, and served as premier of Alberta for fourteen years, retired from politics in 1985.
+Peter Lougheed, who had created the modern Alberta Progressive Conservatives in the 1960s, led it to power in 1971 and served as premier of Alberta for fourteen years, retired from politics in 1985.
 The PC Party elected Don Getty as its new leader.

-Getty was not able to gain the confidence of Albertans as Lougheed had, and the party's popular vote fell by ten percentage points.
-The PCs were still, however, able to win a fifth term in government, with over half the votes in the province, and 61 of the 83 seats in the legislature.
+Getty did not have the confidence of as many Albertans as Lougheed had, and the party's popular vote fell by ten percentage points.
+The PCs still won a fifth term in government, with over half the votes in the province, and 61 of the 83 seats in the legislature.
 While the PC's continued to dominate in Calgary and rural Alberta, unlike previous PC victories the party was badly routed in the provincial capital Edmonton where it won only four seats.

-The New Democratic Party, now led by Ray Martin, was able to make itself the focus of opposition to the PC government, winning almost 30% of the vote, and sixteen seats in the legislature (up from two in the 1982 election), mostly in Edmonton where they became the dominant political party.
+The New Democratic Party, now led by Ray Martin, made itself the focus of opposition to the PC government, winning almost 30% of the vote, and sixteen seats in the legislature (up from two in the 1982 election), mostly in Edmonton where they became the dominant political party.
 This was a salutary result after the tragic death of its leader, Grant Notley, in 1984.
-It would again take 16 seats in the next election.
+It again took 16 seats in the next election.
 These two elections were the NDP's best result in any election until it won government in the 2015 election.

 The Liberal Party of Nicholas Taylor returned to the legislature for the first time since 1969 with four seats.

-Two seats were won by former Social Credit members who had formed the Representative Party of Alberta after winning re-election in 1982 as independents.
+Representative Party of Alberta, led by former Social Credit Party of Alberta|Socred minister Raymond Speaker, took two seats.
+The Social Credit Party of Alberta nominated no candidates, a first in more than 50 years.
+The party had governed Alberta for 36 years before getting bounced out of power by the Tories in 1971.
+Unlike the previous 12 elections, it won no seats in 1982.
+Former Socred minister Raymond Speaker and another veteran Socred MLA, Walt Buck, were elected as Independents in 1982 and had formed the Representative Party of Alberta.
+Speaker and Buck retained their seats in 1986, but no other RPA candidates were elected.